bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 }
 ```

-The function process starts as recording some metrics for Prometheus, such like `kubelet_pleg_relist_latency_microseconds`.
+The function process starts by recording some metrics for Prometheus, such as `kubelet_pleg_relist_latency_microseconds`,
-And then take all pods(included stopped pods) list from container runtime using CRI interface for getting current pods status.
+and then takes all "Pods"(included stopped pods) list from the container runtime using the CRI interface for getting the current Pods status.
-This pods list is using for comparison with previous pods list to check changes and the matched pod-level events are generated along the changed states.
+This Pods list is used for comparison with previous pods list to check changes and the matched pod-level events are generated along with the changed states.

 ```go
 //// pkg/kubelet/pleg/generic.go - relist()